ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Reconstruction Performance:

 \subsubsection{Practical Implications for ELUCID-DESI Reconstruction}

 The nearly linear and highly predictable scaling behavior enables us to extrapolate memory needs to larger problem sizes with substantial confidence.
-We are currently preparing for ELUCID-DESI runs with approximately $8192^3$ particles.
-Our measurements indicate that a reconstruction with $8192^3$ particles distributed over 32768 MPI processors on 512 nodes would require on the order of 400 GB of memory per node.
+We are currently preparing for ELUCID-DESI runs with approximately $4096^3$ particles.
+For a halo of mass $M_h$, the corresponding Lagrangian radius is given by $R =(3M_h/4\pi\bar{\rho}_m)^{1/3}$, where $\bar{\rho}_m$ is the mean matter density of the universe.
+For $M_h \geq 10^{12}M_{\odot}$, this radius is typically $\geq 1Mpc$.
+The $4096^3$ particles samples this scale with approximately 2.5 cells along each dimension, which is sufficient for the CIC assignment scheme to accurately represent the mass distribution.
+Our measurements indicate that a reconstruction with $4096^3$ particles distributed over 8192 MPI processors on 128 nodes (64 processors per node) would require on the order of 200 GB of memory per node.
 This projected usage comfortably fits within the capabilities of current high-performance computing nodes.
-As a concrete example, the Siyuan cluster offers 512 GB of RAM per node, so a run of this scale would consume roughly 80\% of the available memory, still leaving adequate margin for the operating system, communication buffers, and I/O overhead.
+As a concrete example, the Siyuan cluster offers 512 GB of RAM per node (with 938 nodes and 64 processors per node), so a run of this scale would consume roughly 80\% of the available memory, still leaving adequate margin for the operating system, communication buffers, and I/O overhead.

 Consequently, the MPI-based parallelization removes the memory bottleneck that would otherwise make such a large reconstruction infeasible in the original shared-memory (OpenMP) implementation.
 In combination with the computational scaling behavior discussed in Section~\ref{sec:speed}, this demonstrates that our code can carry out Bayesian reconstructions at the scales required by our upcoming ELUCID-DESI reconstruction, while maintaining predictable, controllable resource demands and thereby ensuring robustness and practicality in real computing environments.